 The area is open for hunting and trapping though not notable for any particular species.
 Most commonly pursued species are deer and bear.
 For someone looking to enhance their chances of success scouting is a must.
 The animals are few and far between so knowing what they are feeding on as the fall progresses and where they may be feeding is very important.

-In Herkimer County Off State Route 28 on the southeaster side;
+Trailheads and Parking Areas accessed in Herkimer County from State Route 28 on the southeastern side.